magmerino/dataStreamAnomalyDetection/README.md

 ## Features

 - **Simulated Data Stream**: Generates temperature readings influenced by sinusoidal seasonal changes, random noise, and normally distributed values.
-- **Anomaly Detection**: Utilizes the z-score method to detect anomalies in the temperature data stream.
+- **Anomaly Detection**: The Z-score method detects anomalies in temperature data streams by quantifying how far each data point deviates from the mean in terms of standard deviations.
+By identifying Z-scores above a specified threshold (typically between 2 and 3), this method effectively flags outliers.
+The Z-score assumes a normal distribution, making it most effective for datasets that adhere to this characteristic.
+Its straightforward implementation requires no external libraries, making it an ideal choice for this project.
 - **Dynamic Visualization**: Visualizes the temperature readings and anomalies in real-time using Matplotlib.
 Red points represent an anomaly within the data series.

 ## Requirements